Fact Sheet for Independent AAO Employers

 How can you become an Independent employer of AAOs?

-- Approval is granted when the applicant’s company is been accredited against all the criteria.
+Approval is granted when the applicant’s company has been accredited against all the criteria.
 Companies must also be able to maintain this accreditation.

 Can AAOs sourced from an Independent AAO Employer perform other tasks on the establishment?